retrouvm/HorizonClinicSolutions/README.md

 Patients can be under the care of only one Doctor

-Nurses are assigned to multiple Patients.

 Doctors can have one or more Patients

 When Doctor writes into Medical Record, both assigned Nurse and Patient receive access to medical record

-Nurse is able to add extra information to Medical Record, but is not able to overwrite nor edit Doctors notes

 Nurses can set up future appointments on orders of the Doctor

 Patient can reschedule or request appointment

-Payments are made through Receptionists

 Rooms can hold multiple Patients